About the degree programme

 • diversifies your career prospects

-Our programme offers a wide range of stimulating teaching and learning methods designed to equip you with the confidence and skills for a fulfilling career in veterinary medicine.
-You will be taught by some of the UK’s most prominent veterinary scientists in an environment of cutting-edge veterinary research.
+Our programme offers a range of teaching and learning methods designed to equip you with the confidence and skills for a fulfilling career in veterinary medicine.
+You will be taught by prominent veterinary scientists in an environment of ongoing veterinary research.

 Veterinary Medicine and Surgery Degree (4 year) - The Royal (Dick) School of Veterinary Studies